nibdo/bloben-calendar-react-native/README.md

 App is supported only for Android, but you can still use web version on Apple devices.

+**How to use**

+Add custom F-Droid repository https://nibdo.com/fdroid/repo

 **React Native setup**
 1. create local.properties file inside ./android folder with path to your Android SDK \
    "sdk.dir = /****"